Get all the latest data for Uganda

 So, is now a good time?

-This is not financial or investment advice, we do not know your personal situation, and you should always do your own research before making any property decision in Uganda.
+This is not financial or investment advice, we do not know your personal situation, and you should always do your own research before buying property in Uganda.

 Is it smart to buy now in Uganda, or should I wait as of 2026?